 Some time ago, I was traveling down the interstate when a most surprising thing happened.
-We were in the middle of a snowy day, which is actually not the surprising thing, considering January weather in upstate New York.
-What was surprising, however, was the cascade of snow, ice, and gravel that landed on top of our windshield just before we went under a bridge.
+We were in the middle of a snowy day (which is actually not the surprising thing, considering January weather in upstate New York, where my family and I lived at the time).
+What was surprising, however, was the cascade of snow, ice, and gravel that landed on top of our windshield just before we went under a bridge!

 That brings me to the point of this story.
 For a small piece of furniture on a car, you might be surprised how much you rely on your side view mirror.
 Just like in life, when we drive, we had better be looking out in front of us for most of the time—looking far down the road, then closer, as we scan for potential hazards, pitfalls, and keeping a focus on where we’re going.
 If we turn our head to one side or another, we tend to actually drift that way, which of course, is dangerous when driving 65 miles per hour down the interstate.